 - When you can start work

-Sample Job Applications and Letters
+Review Sample Job Applications and Letters

 Remember, the more prepared you are, the better your chances of getting hired.
 It pays to review sample job applications to give you an idea of what will be asked of you.
-It also pays to print out one or two applications and complete them, so you know you have all the information needed to complete actual employment applications.
+It also pays to print out one or two application forms and complete them, so you know you have all the information needed to complete actual employment applications.